 See IRS Form 8880 (PDF) to determine your credit rate.
 The IRS has included information about the Saver's Credit in the instructions for Form 1040EX, but you cannot claim it on the EZ.
 You must file Form 1040, 1040A, or 1040NR and attach Form 8880 to that tax return.

 You may be eligible for the credit it you are making voluntary contributions to the UU Retirement Plan, or certain other qualified plans designated in the IRS information.
 You must be:

-- Not claimed as a dependent on another person's return.
+- not claimed as a dependent on another person's return, and

 Does Everyone Qualify?